20lives/dmote/doc/options.md

 #### Parameter `housing-size`

 The length of the side on a square profile used to create negative space for the housings on a LED strip.
 This assumes the housings are squarish, as on a WS2818.

-The negative space is not supposed to penetrate the wall, just make it easier to hold the LED strip in place and direct its light.
+The negative space is not supposed to penetrate the wall, just make it easier to hold the LED strip in place with tape, and direct its light.
 With that in mind, feel free to exaggerate by 10%.

 #### Parameter `emitter-diameter`